Planning for the Conference

 What can I expect about the room where I will be presenting?

-Most session rooms will have a typical set-up: podium with a gooseneck mic; a panelists’ table with a wireless mic; a projector/screen for slides.
-Harbor 3 and Marina 1 will be set up with round tables for small-group discussions and activities, so plan accordingly.
-At the conference, a NESEA staffer or volunteer will serve as your room host and will make announcements to start the session.
+Most session rooms will have a podium with a gooseneck mic, a panelists’ table with a wireless mic, and a projector/screen for slides.
+A NESEA staffer or volunteer will serve as your room host and will make announcements to start the session.

 Will flip charts be available?

 NESEA will have a limited number of easels, flip charts, and markers on hand.
-Contact Conference Manager Susan Farber at email@example.com to reserve a flip chart.
+Contact Conference Director Ben Sachs-Hamilton at email@example.com to reserve a flip chart.

 Need more information?

 For questions about your session’s content or format, contact your session’s Curator.
-For questions about logistics or registration, contact Conference Manager Susan Farber at firstname.lastname@example.org or (413) 213-5525.
+For questions about logistics or registration, contact Conference Director Ben Sachs-Hamilton at firstname.lastname@example.org or (413) 213-5525.
 You can also view our Conference Attendee FAQ page.